 Utilization reviewers work for insurance companies or their partners to review charts, pre-approve visits, and (sorry) deny authorizations or payments when appropriate.
 Utilization review (UR) careers provide PTs with one of the most well-known ways to work from home, but keep in mind that not every company offers this perk (at least not during normal, non-pandemic times).
 Plus, UR is an extremely competitive field at the moment.
 You’ll need to really focus on creating a great utilization review resume to showcase your skills.

 For those with deep niche knowledge on a specific type of patient population or technology, consulting can be an ideal way to work remotely.
 As with blogging, you really need to have an entrepreneurial spirit—and you’ll also need to understand the nuances of finding clients and charging appropriately for your time.
-Some consulting roles do require you to be onsite, but many startup jobs for PTs are consulting-based, and they often allow you to work remotely.
+Some consulting roles do require you to be onsite, but many startup jobs for PTs are consulting-based, and they often a great opportunity for remote physical therapy jobs.

 Remote health coaching is a rapidly growing industry.
 While you might not make as much as you would in a physical therapy role, health coaches do get to work from home in most cases.
 Plus, there is ample room for growth in many companies—not to mention, the opportunity to learn the skills you’d need to eventually open your own health coaching business.